rollup/rollup/README.md

 ## Overview

 Rollup is a module bundler for JavaScript which compiles small pieces of code into something larger and more complex, such as a library or application.
 It uses the new standardized format for code modules included in the ES6 revision of JavaScript, instead of previous idiosyncratic solutions such as CommonJS and AMD.
+ES6 modules let you freely and seamlessly combine the most useful individual functions from your favorite libraries.
+This will eventually be possible natively, but Rollup lets you do it today.

 ## Quick Start Guide